 April – determined to carry on the family business.

 Polly – the carefree wild child who returns home from gallivanting around Edinburgh to help her sister break free from the world she is stuck in.

 The girls reminisce about everything from smothering themselves in buttercream icing at seven-year-olds’ birthday parties to the events that led them to that night

 Stones hit against the windows.
 One sister hears footsteps.

 Jazz Ely is an alternative performance maker and writer.

 The Mortuary Sisters is a dark comedy that focuses on the relationship of two sisters who’ve grown up in a morgue, making over corpses from a young age, yet who have become very different people.
 The play is a mixture of light and shade.

-Claire Walkinshaw and Lottie Pook bring April and Polly to life as complex, dynamic and conflicted young women trying to help each other move on.
+Claire Walkinshaw and Lottie Pook brought April and Polly to life as complex, dynamic and conflicted young women trying to help each other move on.

-Be among the first audience to see the World Premiere of this new play by Jazz Ely!
+Were you among the first audience to see the World Premiere of this new play by Jazz Ely?

 The Gallery Studio Theatre,